rust-lang/book/src/ch03-05-control-flow.md

 The error indicates that Rust expected a `bool` but got an integer.
 Unlike languages such as Ruby and JavaScript, Rust will not automatically try to convert non-Boolean types to a Boolean.
-You must be explicit and always provide `if` with a Boolean as its condition.
+You must explicitly and always provide `if` with a Boolean as its condition.
 If we want the `if` code block to run only when a number is not equal to `0`, for example, we can change the `if` expression to the following: